Skip to main content

 Some students may require longer to complete online actions, such a students who may:

-Web pages that are set to timeout can make it impossible for a user to successfully apply for a course.
-Therefore, page timers should be disabled or at the least extended substantially.
+Web pages that are set to time out can make it impossible for a user to apply for a course successfully.
+Therefore, page timers should be disabled or, at the very least, substantially extended.

 Ensure your website is accessible with assistive technologies

-To help, we offer free usability testing.
-This is where our experts perform manual and automated user testing, with an array of devices to assess, if all of your students can access and navigate your website, and understand its content.
+To assist you, we offer complimentary accessibility checks.
+This is where our experts perform manual and automated user testing, with an array of devices to assess whether all of your students can access and navigate your website, and understand its content.

 Provide clear information across your site